-General Tips - Long Term Homes to Rent
+General Tips - Long Term Homes to Rent with a pet

 If you do not yet own a pet but are hoping to once you have found a dog friendly landlord, it is worth looking at re-homing centres or a local rescue centre.
 Taking on a mature pet rather than a puppy or a kitten, is not only very rewarding, but can be easier as they are generally calmer than a younger animal.
-Click here to find a list of rescue centres

 Once you have moved home, make sure you find your local vets as soon as possible and sign up with them.
 You don’t want to start searching for a vet once your pet is ill or has had an accident.

-If you are replying to an advert from a private pet friendly landlord, make sure that you have the tenancy agreement checked out by your solicitor.
+If you are replying to an advert from a private landlord, make sure that you have the tenancy agreement checked out by your solicitor.
 As we are only an advertising website, and not a letting agent, we are unable to provide the same services that you would get from them.

-Tell the landlord where you plan to keep your pet.
+Tell the landlord where you plan to keep them.
 If it is a rabbit or a guinea pig, it is better for them to be kept in a secure hutch and run in the garden.
 Smaller caged animals such as hamsters & gerbils would normally be kept indoors, but the landlord may not want them upstairs.
 Landlords may prefer fish tanks to be kept in a kitchen, just in case there is a leek.

 Some houses will already have a cat flap built in, If not you may be able to make arrangements to have one installed into a back door.
 If the landlord requests; this may have to be put back to the original state once the term of the lease has finished.
-If a cat flap is not an option, make sure you are willing to provide your cat with a litter tray, kept in an appropriate place.
+If a flap is not an option, make sure you are willing to provide your cat with a litter tray, kept in an appropriate place.

 It is also important for the Landlord to know other details about your pets lifestyle.
 By providing as much information as possible, you are more likely to encourage Landlords to accept your pet.